AdvancedServicesEngineeringTUWien2018/LogisticsInformationSystem/README.md

 Scenario
 --------

 The idea is to gather GPS data from vehicles that visit customers on their daily tour, and transform and enrich this data into information to reason about how long it is expected that a deliverer needs to wait at the customer location at a specific time and day.
-The problem of long waiting times exists, amongst others because there are many suppliers that deliver to the same customers and nobody of them knows when the other is arriving.
+The problem of long waiting times exists, amongst others because there are many suppliers that deliver to the same customers and nobody of them knows when the other suppliers arrive.

 With our logistics information system we want to improve this situation and consider historic and real-time data that is gathered by the system itself.
 However, for the mini project, we will only consider historic data... and in a rather simple manner.